We came up with this interface during a hackathon back in September 2017. Never would we have imagined it could possibly save lives.

 The quality of the user experience and the upsell of new products may seem incompatible at first glance.
 After all, according to a national survey on 3300 participants, up to 14% of bank customers have identified the retailers pushing too hard as the biggest obstacle when visiting branches.

 With the LB* ATM, we wanted to design an upsell that is not annoying and even improves customer experience.
 For example, when interacting with the ATM, personalized tips and offers appear on the screen and allow immediate handling of the request.
 For example, if according to credit card records the customer travels often, the ATM will offer them a discounted travel insurance.

 We can all agree that ATMs are not very friendly.
 The metal machines without a soul simply do not enchant anyone with a smile on their faces.
 To make LB* ATM at least a little human, we made it more personal and personalized.

 Not only it gives the user some basic information, but it also actively converse with them.
 It calls the user their first name, wishes a nice day and recommends not to forget the umbrella on a rainy day, for instance.
 Various visual elements, icons, animations and micro-interactions complete the experience.

 A high-quality UX should ensure that the user does not get stuck anywhere.
-However, he should still be able to ask for help if needed.
-For simple problems, a FAQ-style chat bot will be available, but the customer can also contact a call center employee directly at any time.
-An alternative to this call can be an FAQ-style audio chat where bot answers the most frequently asked questions.
+However, they should still be able to ask for help if needed.
+For simple problems, a FAQ-style chatbot will be available, but the customer can also contact a call center directly at any time.
+An alternative to this call can be an FAQ-style audio chat where the bot answers the most frequently asked questions.

 However, do not take any of these conclusions too seriously, they are only our solutions based on many hypotheses.
 But be sure to tell us what you think of them.